RuzhangZhao/Immigrate/README.md

 demo_Immigrate<-Immigrate(park$xx,park$yy)
 ```

-To visualize the results, we show an interesting heat map from the weight matrix obtained by $\texttt{demo_Immigrate}$.
+To visualize the results, we show an interesting heat map from the weight matrix obtained here.

 ```R
 if(!require(ggplot2)){